andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

 order goes functions, then set states batched together because it's async, but if theres a conflic, most recent one wins, which is opposite of normal programming, then effect?

 shouldnt call setstate in the body of a component. cant call hook like useSomething in useEffect

+even if context changed in one route, it didnt rerender another route using that same context.